SenseNet/docs.sensenet.com/content/guides/search/03-command-palette.md

 You can execute custom actions on the **active** (last clicked) content.
 You should open the command palette with the **CTRL+SHIFT+P** keyboard combo or start with a **>** character.
 The available suggestions will be based on the available content actions.

 <note>
 If the action accepts parameters, you can provide them in JSON format.
-You will also get some help with code completion by pressing **CTRL+SPACE**.
+You will also get some help with code completion by pressing <strong>CTRL+SPACE</strong>.
 If the action has a JSON response, you can also preview it.
 </note>